-Figure 1.5 Boxplots of pooled annual precipitation.
+Figure 1.5 Boxplots of pooled annual precipitation, temperature seasonality and elevation.

 Boxplots of pooled annual precipitation, temperature seasonality and elevation variables for seven selfing or outcrossing sister species pairs of Collinsia and Tonella.
 These ecogeographic variables (EGV) account for > 99% of the total variance in the first three principal components.
 Medians are indicated by notches; means are represented by black dots.
 Overall, the selfing species are found in sites with significantly lower precipitation, higher temperature seasonality, and higher elevation than outcrossing species, suggesting they inhabit more stressful sites.

-Discussion

-Our study is the first to apply ENM approaches to explicitly test for and document a significant relationship between niche metrics and mating system for phylogenetically well-supported sister species pairs.
-We found that, in general, the large range sizes of selfing sister species in the genera Collinsia and Tonella are associated with wider niche breadths and significant niche divergence relative to their outcrossing sister species.
-Analyses of individual environmental variables reveal that selfers live in habitats associated with greater variation in growing season temperature and lower precipitation.
+temperature and lower precipitation.
 These findings suggest that selfers may have shifted their niches relative to their outcrossing ancestors into more stressful environmental conditions.

 Interestingly, prior studies assessing niche breadth between selfing/self-compatible species versus outcrossing/self-incompatible species found no relationship between mating system and niche breadth.
-These studies used differences in species range/area metrics and univariate or multivariate analyses of environmental variables, but not using ENMs.
+These studies used differences in species range/area metrics and univariate or multivariate analyses of environmental variables, but not using SMDs.
 Using a minimum convex polygon method in ArcGIS, Randle et al. (2010) found selfers occupied significantly greater range areas and were found at higher elevations than outcrossers, but no significant association between mating system and elevational niche breadth.
-We also found that mean elevation is greater for Collinsia and Tonella selfers, but in contrast to Randle et al. (2010), elevation significantly contributed to niche breadth in our PC analyses.
+I also found that mean elevation is greater for Collinsia and Tonella selfers, but in contrast to Randle et al. (2010), elevation significantly contributed to niche breadth in the PC analyses.
 An analysis of 21 Fragaria species found that the four selfing species had greater range sizes, but had no greater bioclimatic niche breadth than the outcrossers (Johnson et al. 2014).
 More recently, Park et al. (2018) estimated niche breadth of 194 pairs of species chosen from the same 20 time-calibrated phylogenies (Grossenbacher et al. 2015).
 The posterior probabilities for the sister species relationships examined ranged from 0.00 to 1.00, and included sister genera, not members of the same genus.
 For each species, they calculated niche breadth as the PCA of the convex hull surrounding the species occurrence records and as the average Euclidian distance of the 19 bioclim variables for each record in each species’ range.
 Further, they calculated niche overlap using Schoener’s D and modified Hellinger distance (I) following Warren et al. (2008).
 These values are descriptive of the current locations, but not predictive of areas where the species had not been found, as in MaxEnt analyses.
 These metrics were compared to congener niches to contrast mating system effects (selfer-selfer; outcrosser-selfer; outcrosser-outcrosser) on niche breadth.
 Park et al. (2018) found no association between niche breadth and mating system for any of the three comparisons and no association between niche overlap and divergence time.